axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-external-page-widget.rst

 Define An External Page Widget
 ------------------------------

-You can use the custom widget to embed an external webpage into the Portal dashboard.
+You can use this widget to embed an external webpage into the Portal dashboard.
 This feature is extremely useful for a company using other applications besides |ivy|.
 Now users can interact with multiple systems from the Portal dashboard.